Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Mercury is another toxic chemical that is extremely dangerous to mothers and their babies.
 This chemical can be found in seafood, CFL light bulbs, and other products inside the home.

-Studies show that mercury can bind with a hormone that is important in ovulation and menstruation.
+Studies show that mercury can bind with an important hormone in ovulation and menstruation.

-Furthermore, mercury can also attack the pancreas and affect the production of insulin.
+Furthermore, mercury can also attack the pancreas and affect insulin production.

 Organophosphate Pesticides

-Some of the farmers nowadays spray this kind of pesticide to kill the pests on their produce.
-As such, the consumers can take the residue of the pesticides when they eat the fruits and vegetables from the farm.
+Some farmers spray this kind of pesticide to kill pests on their produce.
+As such, consumers can ingest pesticide residue when they eat fruits and vegetables from farms.

 Studies show that organophosphate pesticides can cause infertility among men.
 At the same time, this endocrine disruptor can affect children and even upset the thyroid function among adults.